-Here we answer your questions about how we age rate films (and DVDs, Blu-rays and on demand) and what it is like to be a BBFC Examiner.
-If you have a question for us send it in here and we’ll answer it.
+Here we answer your questions about how we age rate films (and DVDs, Blu-rays and on demand) and what it is like to be a BBFC Compliance Officer.
+If you have a question for us, send to firstname.lastname@example.org and we’ll answer it.

 The 12A age rating is just for films in the cinema.
 It means a film is suitable for children of 12 and over.
 However, though no-one under 12 can go and see a 12A on their own, they can go if they have a grown-up with them.
 12A is the newest BBFC age rating.
 It was launched in 2002.
 You can find out more about 12A here.

-Your parents or carers should always check the content of a 12A film before taking someone younger by reading the BBFCinsight.
+Your parents or carers should always check the content of a 12A film before taking someone younger by reading the ratings info.

 We watch films in our own small cinema in the basement of the building.
 We do have to watch all the films before they are publicly released, so we are quite lucky.
 We don’t eat popcorn when we are working, but we do eat lots of other things such as biscuits, crisps, sandwiches and so on, anything we like really.
 There’s no rule against popcorn though.
 For DVDs and Blu-ray discs we sit at our desks and watch everything on the disc while making notes on our laptop so that we can write reports giving our reasons for recommending a certain category.

-Have a look at our Examiner’s Diary (link), written by an Examiner, which will give you a good idea of what the job is like.
-You can also have a go at rating a film trailer yourself and comparing your ideas with an Examiner’s notes by going to our Rate a trailer (link) section.
+Have a look at the BBFC Diary, written by a Compliance Officer, which will give you a good idea of what the job is like.
+You can also have a go at rating a film trailer yourself and comparing your ideas with our notes by going to our Rate a Trailer section.
 There are always a selection of family film trailers with instructions on how to rate them.

-To become an Examiner, you don't need any specific qualifications as such, but it’s important to have a good general education and some experience in relevant areas.
-Many Examiners have backgrounds in teaching, law, social work, journalism and so on.
-Once someone is hired as an Examiner, they receive all the training they need to do the job.
-Unfortunately the BBFC is not hiring Examiners at the moment, but our Examiner’s diary, written by an Examiner, will give you a good idea of what the job is like.
+To become an Compliance Officer, you don't need any specific qualifications as such, but it’s important to have a good general education and some experience in relevant areas.
+Many Compliance Officers have backgrounds in education, law, cinema work, journalism, teaching and so on.
+Once someone is hired as an Compliance Officer, they receive all the training they need to do the job.
+Our BBFC will give you a good idea of what the job is like.

 The BBFC rates films for cinema release on behalf of local councils because of a law called the Licensing Act.
 All cinemas need a licence, and one of the things they have to do to get a licence is make sure all the films they show have an age rating.